crispyi2/Panoramica-Roadmap/README.md

 ## Area System (frame system overhaul)

 - Frames, Props, Hotspots, and Sounds will now be stored in .json files for a given area
+- .json files will be stored in a given area's folder
   - run.ini will now be used to for setup purposes
     - Window Size and Location
+    - The starting Area
+    - Starting in Windowed or Fullscreen
+  - Area Jsons will store information for configuring areas
+    - Area Aspect Ratio
+    - Starting Frame
+    - Area Frames
+      - Sound Channels
+      - Prop Maps
+      - Hotspot Maps
+    - If it's in Debug mode or not
+    - If it uses Panorama Mode or not
+ - Full IDE for easily Creating and Editing areas
+  - Full transform controls for Props and Hotspots
+  - Setting area frames
+  - Asset Browser
+    - Importing Audio, Video, and Image files for use as props
+  - Export as an Area folder

 ## General Features